Literally: Putting one's trust. A trusting; especially putting one's trust in Allah. To trust; especially to trust in Allah.

 The example of the one who does tawakkul and the one who does not, resembles this story:

 Thus, O man who does not tawakkul!
-You too come to your senses like that man and do tawakkul, so that you may be saved from begging before all the universe, trembling before every event, from vaunting, being a laughing-stock, misery in the âkhirah and the prison of the pressures of this world.”
-The Twenty-Third Word/Third Point
+You too come to your senses like that man and do tawakkul, so that you may be saved from begging before all universe, trembling before every event, being boastful and a laughing-stock, the misery in the âkhirah and the prison of the pressures of this world.